Chile country brief

 As a major exporter of copper and other commodities, Chile was significantly affected by the global financial crisis.
 While the OECD has noted that Chile remains vulnerable to a sharper than expected economic downturn because of the dominance of copper in its exports (approximately 60 per cent), the underlying strengths of the economy, its strong public-sector financial position, flexible exchange rate regime and relatively well-capitalised and well-regulated banking sector put it in a better position than many countries to respond to future financial uncertainty in Europe.

 Chile has eliminated most trade distortions and non-tariff barriers.
-It has a uniform tariff of 6 per cent, however due to its network of FTAs, the average applied tariff is much less.
-Draft taxation reform issued in April 2012 proposed to all tariffs unilaterally by 2015; however this was later removed from the agenda.
+It has a uniform tariff of six per cent, although due to its network of FTAs, the average applied tariff is much less.
+Draft taxation reform issued in April 2012 proposed to remove all tariffs unilaterally by 2015, but this was later removed from the agenda.
 The Central Bank of Chile maintains an independent monetary policy aimed at maintaining inflation at OECD standards.
 Privatisation over the past two decades has meant that relatively few state-owned enterprises remain.
 However, CODELCO, the Chilean National Copper Corporation, Chile's largest company, remains state-owned.

 Chile's strong push to engage economically with the Asia-Pacific region and to build strategic alliances along the eastern seaboard of South America is reflected in its busy FTA agenda.
 Chile has preferential trade agreements in place with over 60 countries (including with 11 other APEC members – the US, ROK, Mexico, New Zealand, Singapore, Brunei, Japan, China, Malaysia, Vietnam and Peru).
-It recently signed an agreement with Hong Kong and has advanced negotiations with Thailand on an FTA and India on expanding an existing Partial Alliance agreement.
+It recently signed an agreement with Hong Kong and all but finalised negotiations with Thailand on an FTA and India on expanding an existing Partial Trade Agreement.
 Chile participates in the Trans-Pacific Partnership negotiations.

 Chile strongly supports trade and investment liberalisation within APEC.
 It pursues its market access objectives within the WTO and is a member of both the Cairns Group and the WTO G20 group of developing countries.
 Chile's economic success and its liberal economic policies were significant factors in its accession to the Organisation for Economic Cooperation and Development (OECD) in January 2010, which Australia strongly supported.
 Chile was a special invitee to the G20 in 2012.

 Chile and Australia share a healthy and growing economic and trade relationship.
-Chile is Australia's third largest trading partner in Latin America, with two-way merchandise trade totalling $1.6 billion in 2011-12, up from $1.4 billion in 2010-11.
-Exports to Chile totalled $493 million in 2011-12 comprising coal, beef, civil engineering equipment and specialised machinery and parts.
-Australia's merchandise imports from Chile totalled $1.166 billion in 2011-12, including copper, lead ores and concentrates, pulp and waste paper and wood.
-Total services trade grew 29.4 per cent to A$484m in 2011-12, maintaining Chile as the largest services trading partner in Latin America.
+Chile is Australia's third-largest trading partner in Latin America, with two-way merchandise trade totalling $1.6 billion in 2012.
+Exports to Chile totaled $427 million in 2012 comprising coal, beef, goods vehicles, and measuring and analysing instruments.
+Australia's merchandise imports from Chile totaled $1.195 billion in 2012, and included copper, lead ores and concentrates, wood, veneers, plywood, and particle board.
+Chile is a significant services trading partner in Latin America, with trade-in-services totalling $519 million in 2012.

 The entry into force in March 2009 of the Australia-Chile Free Trade Agreement (ACI-FTA) eliminated tariffs on 97 per cent of existing merchandise trade.
 By 2015, tariffs on 100 per cent of existing merchandise trade will be eliminated under the FTA.
 The FTA also contains provisions with respect to services and investment liberalisation, and guarantees access to government procurement markets.
 The ACI-FTA was Australia's fifth free-trade pact and the first with a Latin American country.